 All posts must be advertised unless exempted from doing so (see Annex D of the Good Practice Guidance for exemptions).
-We recommend that a minimum of two advertisements must normally appear, one local and one national.
-These may be in nationally distributed journals or on nationally available internet sites commonly used for similar advertisements.
-A commonly used internet site is NHS Jobs.
-It is also good practise to advertise in Faculty of Public Health's Jobs Board.
+We recommend that a minimum of two national advertisements must normally appear.
+These may be in nationally distributed journals or on nationally available internet sites commonly used for similar advertisements - a commonly used internet site is NHS Jobs.